Call Girl of Cthulhu (2014)

 Screenwriters: Mark Duplass and Patrick Brice

-A videographer gets a gig to film a dying man’s video from his unborn son.
+A videographer gets a gig to film a dying man’s video for his unborn son.
 But the man doesn’t seem to be dying and he plays increasingly disturbing mind games with the videographer.
 Eventually, things turn violent.

 This is a really well-made film.
 The title has multiple meanings.
 It’s brilliant in many ways with extremely effective moments.
 It’s also a lot like watching a cat toy with a mouse for 80 minutes.
 I can’t say I enjoyed it but I admired it.